Grand Duchy of Luxembourg

-Luxembourg is one of Europe's smallest sovereign states, with a surface area of little more than 2,500 km2.
+Luxembourg is one of Europe's smallest sovereign states, with a surface area of 2,586 km2.
 It has a border with Belgium to the west and north, with Germany to the east, and with France to the south.
 It has no mountains, no moor land and very little standing water.
 There are four main land divisions: a small area of iron-ore deposits in the south, with a declining but still important iron and steel industry; a small area of lowland farmland in the rest of the south and the centre; a strip of very steep, heavily wooded valleys (part of the Eifel/Ardennes massif); and remnants of marshes and bogs in the north-west on an otherwise cultivated plateau.

 The Our is a little Stream on the German border.
 It’s good water quality makes it possible for the Otter to survive.
 Major bird species are Grey Wagtail, Dipper and Kingfisher.
 Black Stork, Red Kite, Hobby and Hazel Grouse breed in the forests alongside the Our.

 The open iron-ore deposits in the southwestern part of Luxembourg are a unique place in central Europe.
 Breeding species include Woodlark, Tree Pipit, Eagle Owl, Stonechat and Black Woodpecker in the adjacent forests.

 Nearly 50 % of the Luxembourg landscape is arable land.
 In the northern part of the country, the Oesling region (covering one third of the country); agriculture is partially dominated by grassland culture (26 % of Oesling).
 Agriculture is part pastoral, part arable, with grazing, hay and silage meadows predominating (the main product being milk).
 Vines are grown for wine along the Moselle and some of its tributaries.